 - 2 tablespoons all-purpose flour

-- 1 tablespoon tomato paste (ketchup will do in a pinch)
+- 1 tablespoon store-bought or homemade tomato paste (ketchup will do in a pinch)

 - 2 cups homemade chicken stock or low-sodium canned chicken broth